-Applications are now being accepted for the 2022 BIPOC Journalism Student Awards until midnight November 20th.
+Applications for the 2023 BIPOC Journalism Student Awards will open in September.

 In order to address the lack of cultural awareness and knowledge about diverse communities in Canada, and recognizing that systemic barriers continue to exist in the media, these awards are open to journalism students who are Black, Indigenous, and People of Colour.